|Yabba Creek, Queensland 2018|

 In 2017 the Society commissioned Judith McKay and Bill Kitson to prepare a report, Royal Geographical Society Of Queensland; Significance Assessment of the Collection, to explore the significance of the documents and artefacts contained in the collections.

-As a result, in an internal review of the management of the collection it is under way.
-It is expected to recommend the implementation of a library information system to catalogue the collection, and to improve access to it for members of the Society, researchers and interested members of geographic community.
-It is hoped that on-line access to the catalogue will be provided through the Trove service maintained by the National Library of Australia, or a similar service.
+As a result, an internal review of the management of the collection, as a whole, is under way.
+It is anticipated that the review might recommend the implementation of a library information system to catalogue the collection, and to improve access to it for members of the Society, researchers and interested members of geographic community.
+It is hoped that on-line access to the catalogue will be able to be provided through the Trove service maintained by the National Library of Australia, and in other ways.

 Archive group member Peter Lloyd has completed a detailed report on the Society’s mostly pre-2003 collections of lantern slides, print albums and trek albums as well as CD, VHS and DVD format images.
 With the assistance of Graham Rees from the Website Group, third millennia technology is being trialled to collect, identify, describe and manage digital images taken of Society activities since 2003, and to digitise earlier material.
 It is hoped that, once collected and organised, the Society’s still and moving images can be a resource for the website, displays, presentations, publications, and other uses.
 Peter has also compiled a register of the Society’s artefacts and memorabilia.
 This is being used in the current Preservation Needs Assessment project funded by the National Library of Australia to identify the preservation needs for the Society’s significant artefacts.
 Any members who wish to be involved to help with archives are most welcome.
 Please contact the office email@example.com for more information.